opendocsg/slw-judgments-backfill/2008_SGCA_7/report.md

 1       This appeal concerns the collective sale of the freehold condominium development (comprised in Land Lot No 559X TS 21 under Strata Title Plan No 287) at 70 St Thomas Walk known as Phoenix Court which comprises three penthouses on the highest floor and 44 apartment units on the lower floors.

 2       The application for the collective sale of Phoenix Court (“the Application”) was made pursuant to a sale and purchase agreement dated 27 October 2006 (“the S&P Agreement”) entered into between the owners of 46 out of the 47 residential units in Phoenix Court (“the Majority Owners”) and Bukit Panjang Plaza Pte Ltd (“the Purchaser”).
 The Application was approved by the Strata Titles Board (“the Board”) despite the objections of the appellants, who are the joint subsidiary proprietors of unit No 07-70.
-The appellants’ appeal against the Board’s decision to the High Court in Originating Summons No 1089 of 2007 was dismissed by Andrew Ang J (“the Judge”) in _Ng Swee Lang v Sassoon Samuel Bernard_ [2008] 1 SLR 522 (“the GD”).
+The appellants’ appeal against the Board’s decision to the High Court in Originating Summons No 1089 of 2007 was dismissed by Andrew Ang J (“the Judge”) in _Ng Swee Lang v Sassoon Samuel Bernard_ <span class="citation">[2008] 1 SLR 522</span> (“the GD”).

 3       The Application was made by the respondents in this appeal on behalf of the Majority Owners, who hold 97.92% of the total share value of Phoenix Court (“the Share Value”).
 The